AstrobioMike/AstrobioMike.github.io/unix/working-with-files-and-dirs.md

 This is especially helpful if a file is particularly large, as **`head`** will just print the first ten lines and stop.
 This means it will be just as instantaneous whether the file is 10kB or 10GB.

 Another standard useful program for viewing the contents of a file is **`less`**.
-This opens a searchable, read-only program that allows you to scroll through the document:
+This opens a searchable, read-only program that allows us to scroll through the document:

 ```bash
 less example.txt